Matthew James Adams

-Adams was the undisputed starter at first base for the Cardinals in Cardinals, playing 142 games, including 132 starts at the position.
-He had another productive season, hitting .288 with 34 doubles, 5 triples and 15 homers, scoring 55 runs ad driving in 68.
-The Cardinals traded Craig to the Red Sox at the end of July, confirming that they saw him as the starter going forward.
-In the postseason, he hit .250 with a home run in NLDS as the Cards defeated the Los Angeles Dodgers, then .222 with 2 homers and 3 RBIs in their NLCS loss to the San Francisco Giants.
-He returned as the team's starter at first base in 2015, but his season ended early because of an injury.
-He was batting .243 with 4 homers and 20 RBIs in 43 games when he injured his right quadriceps while running out a double against the Arizona Diamondbacks on May 26th.
-He had to be taken out of the game immediately and an examination of the injured muscled revealed a serious strain requiring surgery and likely putting him out for the remainder of the season.
-It was the second serious injury suffered by the first-place Cardinals that month, as they had lost ace pitcher Adam Wainwright to a torn Achilles tendon a couple of weeks earlier.
-Like Wainwright, however, he confounded medical predictions by making it back to the field before the end of the season, being activated on September 10th and being used regularly as a pinch-hitter during the last three weeks of the year.
-He finished the year with a .240 average in 60 games, with 5 homers and 24 RBIs and a deflated OPS+ of only 78.
+Adams was the undisputed starter at first base for the Cardinals in Cardinals, playing 142 games, including 132 starts.
+He had another productive season, hitting .288 with 34 doubles, 5 triples and 15 homers, scoring 55 runs and driving in 68.
+The Cardinals traded Craig to the Red Sox at the end of July, confirming that they saw Matt as the starter going forward.
+In the postseason, he hit .250 with a home run in the NLDS as the Cards defeated the Los Angeles Dodgers, then .222 with 2 homers and 3 RBI in their NLCS loss to the San Francisco Giants.
+He returned as the team's starter at first base in 2015, but his season ended early because of injury.
+He was batting .243 with 4 homers and 20 RBI in 43 games when he injured his right quadriceps while running out a double against the Arizona Diamondbacks on May 26th.
+He had to be taken out of the game immediately and an exam revealed a serious strain requiring surgery.
+It was the second serious injury suffered by the first-place Cardinals that month, as they lost ace pitcher Adam Wainwright to a torn Achilles tendon a couple of weeks earlier.
+Like Wainwright, he confounded medical predictions by making it back to the field before the end of the season, being activated on September 10th and being used regularly as a pinch-hitter during the last three weeks of the year.
+He finished the year with a .240 average in 60 games with 5 homers and 24 RBI and a deflated OPS+ of only 78.
 He was not used in the postseason.